Anna Maria Niemeyer: Career

 When the Urbanization Company of New Capital of Brazil (Companhia Urbanizadora da Nova Capital do Brasil (NOVACAP)), was established in 1956, Niemeyer's father held the position of architect-in-charge.
 As such, he had responsibility for all the designs of buildings and monuments in the planned city.
 In 1960, Niemeyer moved to Brasília as one of the 120 professionals in the Urbanism and Architecture Department of NOVACAP.
 Her work with her father, focused on designing interior spaces for some of his buildings, including the Palácio da Alvorada, the Palácio do Planalto, the National Congress and the Supreme Federal Court.
 The Palácio da Alvorada is the official residence of Brazil's president, and Niemeyer was responsible for the design of the banquet hall, as well as the interior decoration and design of the chairs.
 She completed furniture designs for the Palácio do Planalto and designed the tiled sauna for the Congressional Clubhouse.

 Beginning in 1970, Niemeyer, in collaboration with her father, began producing furniture, based on a Swedish technique using plywood and glue to create curved forms.
 By creating their own furniture, they were able to harmonize the design of the building with furniture that actually fit the spaces, rather than losing the room design to the furnishings.
 The duo typically used natural materials including leather, straw and wood, though their first design was of metal.
-In 1971, the first protype was created in France, because the technology to bend the steel was not yet available in Brazil.
+In 1971, the first prototype was created in France, because the technology to bend the steel was not yet available in Brazil.
 The oversized chair, with a stool, "Alta" was designed by Niemeyer and featured a curved steel frame over which the seat and backrest were mounted on wood and upholstered with leather.

 Later, the pieces of "mobile architecture" that Niemeyer produced were made of bent pressed wood, as construction was easier and less expensive.
 The furniture she produced included stationary and rocking chairs, couches and longues and tables, of which most were originally designed for her father's architectural projects.
 Most of the furnishings were produced in Brazil, but the duo also opened a manufacturing studio in Italy where some pieces were made.
 A Japanese firm, Tendo Brasileira, operating in Brazil, was initially given exclusive production rights and each piece was issued a unique serial number to prevent forgeries.
 In the 1980s, the firm of Milly Teperman of São Paulo began production of the designs.
 Niemeyers works were exhibited in many locations throughout the world, including among others, the Centre Georges Pompidou and the Salon in Paris, the Internationale Möbelmesse Fair in Cologne, the Milan Furniture Fair in Milan and the United Nations Building in New York City.